All Episodes

 My name is Lauren.

-Okay, Lauren is the who answers your calls.
+Okay, Lauren is who answers your calls.

-Uh that dog listened to nobody except me when I said jump.
+That dog listened to nobody except me when I said jump.

-We played fetch for about an hour and a half.
+We played Fetch for about an hour and a half.

 And did she still have a jumping problem?

-Um did she still have a jumping problem, yes or no?
+Did she still have a jumping problem?

-Slightly, but she had a jumping problem still.
+She had a jumping problem still.

-It's gonna happen.
+It's going to happen.

 No, what?

-Well, I think that's awesome, and I just hope the veterans like dogs that jump because treat is not gonna stop jumping.
+And I just hope the veterans like dogs that jump because Treat is not going to stop jumping.

-I mean, it's in treat's DNA to jump all over everybody, even if you say don't jump.
+I mean, it's in Treat's DNA to jump all over everybody, even if you say don't jump.

 All right.